ccurdt/ics2owncloud.py/README.md

 this stopped working.
 So I had to come up with something else to make Webcal/iCal subscriptions work.

-This is [being worked](https://github.com/owncloud/calendar/issues/132) on in the official calendar app.
+Webcal subsciptions are also [being worked on](https://github.com/owncloud/calendar/issues/132) in the official calendar app.
+Once the functionality is available this script becomes obsolete.

 *Pull requests welcome!*